-Some days in the Grillax Test Kitchen, we think outside the box, so we put together a smoked peppers dish that is sure to please those lovers of spicy food.
+Some days in the Grillax Test Kitchen, we think outside the box, so we will share how to grill smoked peppers for a dish that is sure to please those lovers of spicy food.

 You can find a great selection of peppers at the local market almost year round, including colorful bells and large poblanos.
 Both of these work well during grill sessions.
 Grill masters should be utilize them whenever possible … smoke peppers are so good off the grill.

 Ideally, we will use a hearty dirty rice for our smoked peppers filler.
 Not this time.

 To make this a healthy dinner option we’ve removed the traditional pork and white rice from the smoked peppers, and replaced with turkey and brown rice.
 Turkey sausage is lean compared to pork.
 Brown rice is a whole grain, with all of the nutrients intact from the harvest.
 White rice has most of the nutrients removed and artificially added back to make it more palatable.

 Our alternative dirty rice filler is not only healthier for the smoke peppers, but very tasty.
 We think you’ll love it.

 Smoked Peppers with Spicy Turkey Sausage